Nariod/Tartocitron/README.md

 # Tartocitron
-Tartocitron is a repo to have fun with OSEP concepts and the Nim language.
+Tartocitron is a repo to have fun with OSEP concepts and the Rust language.

 ## But, why?
 I have spare time.